samuelololol/BuildbotDocker/README.markdown

 BuildbotDocker
 ==============

-An buildbot CI environment for developing.
+An buildbot CI environment, its goal is helping developer working with a tiny but powerful CI system.
+With every commits pushed, buildbot is triggered new build and records the test result on master portal.

 ># Basic CI deployment:
 >Prepared docker-composed.yml script will deploy a very simple CI environment.